whitedavidp/android-unistroke-keyboard/README.md

  * Show "cheat sheet" excerpts as gesture input backgrounds.

  * Set minimum gesture recognition score.
 Recognition below this value is considered an error.
 Usually, a value of 1.5 is considered a good value and is the default.
 The accepted range is .5 to 3.0.
 Use after viewing prediction results, if needed.
+I personally prefer and error to a mis-recognition so I am currently setting this in the 1.8-2.0 range.

  * Perform extended vibrate on unrecognized gesture in order to make you more aware.
 If disabled, only a short vibration is issued.
 This also helps distinguish from the optional short vibration used when entering "special" mode.